-(12) Working capital subsidy to Marketing Cooperatives: There are 27 marketing cooperative societies in the tribal areas of Pradesh which are undertaking the marketing of Agriculture/Horticulture and minor forest produce of the tribal people besides arranging whole-sale distribution system.
+(13) Working capital subsidy to Marketing Cooperatives: There are 27 marketing cooperative societies in the tribal areas of Pradesh which are undertaking the marketing of Agriculture/Horticulture and minor forest produce of the tribal people besides arranging whole-sale distribution system.
 To handle these functions on sound footings, their capital base is required to be strengthened so that they may not have to borrow loans from financing institutions.

-(13) Subsidy rate of interest and working capital subsidy to consumer cooperatives: Due to low margin on public distribution system items and fertilizers, the cooperative societies of the tribal areas are in need of interest subsidy on loans borrowed by them from cooperative bank to undertake these functions so that cooperative societies may not go in loss.

-There are in all 31 consumer stores under cooperative sector in the tribal areas.
-These stores are involved in the distribution of public distribution system items and other essential goods in notified areas of tribal areas.
+(14) Subsidy rate of interest and working capital subsidy to consumer cooperatives: Due to low margin on public distribution system items and fertilizers, the cooperative societies of the tribal areas are in need of interest subsidy on loans borrowed by them from cooperative bank to undertake these functions so that cooperative societies may not go in loss.
+All consumer stores under cooperative sector in the tribal areas are involved in the distribution of public distribution system items and other essential goods.
 The cooperative stores are not financially sound to handle the work assigned to them.
 To strengthen their capital base so as to enhance their borrowing powers from the Central Financing Banks, the working capital subsidy will be provided to each consumer store.